 If an opponent can notice what move you’re using and perform their anti-air special with the correct button, they can actually break your combo, instantly interrupting it and bringing you into a hard knockdown.
 There’s no penalty for mistiming a breaker or using the wrong button, so generally, the only thing the offense can do is vary their autodoubles to try and make what buttons they’re using less obvious.
 Since combos can easily go into the double digits, breaking is a skill you’re going to need against any decent player of the game.
 The offense has a few tricks he can pull to make their combos harder to break, like being able to speed up their combo, and with some practice, you can even exploit the engine to make some unbreakable combos.
 The problem is that against skilled players, you’ll eventually reach a point where this becomes necessary, since anything but the shortest, simplest combo will eventually become completely unsafe to use.
 There are a few other tricks to combat you can use outside of perfecting your combos, at least.
 After performing a combo breaker, you’ll get the temporary ability to perform shadow moves, as shown by the flashing line at the end of your current health.
 These are also done by holding a button, doing a motion, and releasing, with the bonus that they’re faster, more damaging, and if used in a combo, more difficult to break.
 Every character is also capable of quickly transitioning from one special move to another, such as interrupting a dashing punch to go into a low rolling attack.
 It’s a neat trick, which, if used properly, can make you a lot less predictable in your approach.

 The fact that everybody can keep their opponents on edge and guessing with tricks like this is kind of one of the game’s bigger problems, in that everybody feels kind of similar.
 Every character’s game plan is basically going to involve getting into the opponent’s face as soon as possible and wailing on them with their best combo.
 It’s never worth it to try playing defensively, since every character has a move that lets them fly right into your face, ignoring projectiles completely.
 It’s like playing Street Fighter II, if every character was a variant on Fei Long, a character who’s all about moving in close to the opponent and hitting them a lot.
 True, one Fei Long can teleport, and one can absorb special moves to use more powerful specials of his own, and one can turn invisible, but you’re still going to notice the similarities.
-There’s not even a single throw in the game, which, even for a fighter from 1994, feels like a massive omission.
+There’s not even a single throw in the game, an apparently deliberate decision due to the designers considering such things “cheap”.

 Given the way KI‘s health system works, taking big damage is often far harder to come back from than most other fighters, and matches can end quickly.
 There are no rounds in KI, and instead, each fighter starts off with a bar of green health.
 Once the green health has been depleted, there’s a brief pause as they get back up with a bar of red health.
 It isn’t until that red health is depleted that the losing fighter gets dizzy and set up for finishes, in Mortal Kombat fashion.
 The tricky part is that the victorious fighter doesn’t actually get a health refill, so they have to deplete that red bar with whatever health they had left.
 It’s a pretty interesting design decision, preceded by games that’d follow it like Vampire Savior, and it leads to some pretty intense pacing.
 Taking the lead and keeping up your momentum becomes vastly important, since it’s way harder to make a big comeback once you start losing.